 "Grey's Anatomy," about first-year surgical interns at a Seattle hospital, debuted March 27 and improved on the ratings in the 10 p.m.
-EDT Sunday time slot that had belonged to "Boston Legal." (search)Maximizing that period is key for ABC since the show preceding it at 9 p.m.
-EDT is "Desperate Housewives," (search) the big freshman hit, and the network wants to keep as many of its viewers as possible tuned in.
+EDT Sunday time slot that had belonged to "Boston Legal." (search)"Desperate Housewives," search

 "Desperate Housewives" and another newcomer, "Lost," have helped pull the network out of a ratings slump.

 Both "Grey's Anatomy" and "Boston Legal," a reworking of the long-running ABC series "The Practice," were winning the time slot among total viewers and with advertiser-favored adults ages 18 to 49.

 But "Grey's Anatomy" has averaged 17 million viewers compared with 12.5 million for the legal drama from veteran producer David E. Kelley ("Ally McBeal," "Boston Public").

 Kelley had no comment Friday on ABC's plans, a spokeswoman said.

 The blow for "Boston Legal" has been softened by the fact it will get a run of 27 episodes next season, which includes the five that were to air this season.